newmediaxp/sudoku-gen/README.md

 ## Description

+* NMX.SudokuGen.Library
-**NMX.SudokuGen.Library**: A library written in C# to generate and solve sudoku puzzles.
+    > A library written in C# to generate and solve sudoku puzzles.

+* NMX.SudokuGen.Console
-**NMX.SudokuGen.Console**: A CLI application written in C# that can generate and solve sudoku puzzles.
+    > A CLI application written in C# that can generate and solve sudoku puzzles.

 ---

 ## Used in

-* Shaolin Sudoku : A sudoku game made in Unity.
+* Shaolin Sudoku
+    > A sudoku game made in Unity.

 ---